BumblebeeBat/FlyingFox/flyingfox/README.md

 Flying Fox~

-This is a proof of stake blockchain in elixir, it is not yet complete.
+This is a proof of stake blockchain written in elixir.
+It is not yet complete.

 These files have state:
 block_absorber.ex